Today, we’re happy to announce the launch of a new Springboard course, Introduction to Design.

 This growth is not news to us here at Springboard.
 UX design was one of our first online bootcamps; we launched it in 2014 with the hope of giving our students real, hands-on experience in this growing field.
-Today, our UX Design Career Track and our UI/UX Design Career Track offer a deep dive into UI and UX design with additional mentorship and support, including one-on-one video calls from industry leaders and the chance to work with a real company on several portfolio projects—all with Springboard’s one-of-a-kind job guarantee.
+Today, our UX Design Career Track and our UI/UX Design Career Track offer a deep dive into UI and UX design with additional mentorship and support, including one-on-one video calls from industry leaders and the chance to work with a real company on several portfolio projects.

 But as we listened to feedback from our students and alumni, we realized something important.
 Diving headfirst into a nine-month-long design bootcamp is intimidating—not to mention a significant investment of time, money, and resources.